 This specification details a procedure for the microscopic examination of the internal structural features of fixed multilayer ceramic capacitors by means of cross-sectioned and polished samples.
-In relevant sections of the specification, a method of sample selection and specimen preparation is described together with the associated problems and precautions.
-The inspection procedure is detailed and accept/reject criteria defined.
+The specification provides a method of sample selection and specimen preparation, the inspection procedure and the accept/reject criteria.